Cigar 101: BCP Exclusives Part I

 San Marco is an interesting exclusive brand, because technically it comes from two different companies.
 Underneath their Honduran wrapper and binder is a filler blend made up of Dominican leaves from Davidoff’s farms and Honduran leaves from Camacho’s farms, resulting in a smooth, spicy, flavorful smoke with notes of toast, cream, pepper, and a little bit of citrus peel on the finish.
 For a more detailed flavor profile, check out my review of the San Marco Corona.

 Revolucion, hailing from Tabacalera Perdomo in Esteli, Nicaragua, was our very first exclusive brand.
-These are available in three different wrapper shades—U.S.A.-grown Connecticut shade, for a mild, creamy smoke; African Cameroon, for a bit more buttery, spicy, complexity; or Nicaraguan Maduro, for bigger, richer, flavors of chocolate and spice.
+These are available in three different wrapper shades—U.S.A.-grown Connecticut shade, for a mellow, creamy smoke; African Cameroon, for a bit more buttery, spicy, complexity; or Nicaraguan Maduro, for bigger, richer, flavors of chocolate and spice.
 Whichever you choose, this is one of the best value cigars we carry.
 They’re made with an entirely long-leaf filler blend and feature some of the most solid, consistent construction we’ve ever seen.
 Pick some of these up if you haven’t already—at under $3 a stick, you’ve got nothing to lose.

 Following the success of Revolucion, we went back to Tabacalera Perdomo and asked them to blend us a budget smoke.
 What we got was as shocking to us as it is to many of our customers—a mixed-filler, sub-$2 cigar that was actually enjoyable.
 Made entirely of Nicaraguan leaves, these are available in two wrapper shades; the natural, which is spicy, toasty, and balanced, and the maduro, which is a bit sweeter and chocolatier with some additional spice.
 Both are remarkably well-made, especially for mixed-filler stogies.
 Anyway, check out my review of the Oba Oba!
 Robusto Maduro for more information.

 When we approached Rocky Patel to ask him if he’d blend us an exclusive cigar, we weren’t sure what to expect.
-His cigars are pretty much all over the place, from the mild, creamy Vintage 1999 to the powerhouse Decade (call us at 1-888-41-CIGAR for availability).
+His cigars are pretty much all over the place, from the mellow, creamy Vintage 1999 to the powerhouse Decade (call us at 1-888-41-CIGAR for availability).
 What we did know is that we wanted a top-shelf cigar at a reasonable price, and that’s just what we got.
 Prodigy by Rocky Patel is medium-full-bodied, featuring an oily Ecuadorian Habano wrapper, Nicaraguan and Honduran double binder, and Nicaraguan and Honduran filler.
 The cigars are rich, spicy, leathery, and complex with some sweet cocoa and coffee character, and they feature some of the best construction you can find.
 This is a true bargain at $5 and under per cigar.

 That’s all for our non-Alec Bradley exclusive brands.
 Check back tomorrow for information on Kensington Connecticut Reserve and Reserve Maduro, Medici, Star Insignia, and the Tempus Robolo®, which are all made by Alec Bradley.